FlorianWilhelm/the-hatchlor/README.md

 cookiecutter https://github.com/florianwilhelm/hatchlor.git
 ```

-That's  it! 🎉 Now change into the created directory and checkout the `README.md` for more.
+🎉 That's  it!
+You can now change into the created directory and check out `README.md` for more.

 ## 🪪 License